kata-containers/www.katacontainers.io/src/pages/blog/switchboard-oracles-and-kata-containers.md

 # The Security Advantages of Kata Containers

-Kata Containers seamlessly blend the isolation advantages of virtual machines with the agility of containers, offering unparalleled security for our oracles:
+Kata Containers seamlessly blends the isolation advantages of virtual machines with the agility of containers, offering unparalleled security for our oracles:

 - **Virtualized Isolation**: Each oracle runs within its own lightweight virtual machine, providing complete kernel isolation.
 This isolation minimizes the likelihood of cross-container exploits that could jeopardize data integrity.